Board of Management and Executive Committee

 During 2017, no transactions were reported under which a member of the Board of Management or Executive Committee had a conflict of interest which was of material significance to the company and to the relevant member.

 The remuneration of the members of the Board of Management is set in line with the remuneration policy which is adopted by the AGM.
 The Supervisory Board is responsible for determining the remuneration of the members of the Board of Management on the advice of its Remuneration Committee.
 The components of Board of Management remuneration, as well as the remuneration policy itself, are described in the Remuneration report and Note 23 of the Consolidated financial statements.
 The service contracts of the members of the Board of Management do contain change of control provisions.
 Further details can be found in the Remuneration report.
 The service contracts of the Board of Management are compliant with the Code.
 The main elements of these contracts are available on the corporate website.

 Operational Control Cycle

-The Board of Management and Executive Committee have delegated authorities to those Executive Committee members responsible for each Business Area, to the Operational Review Meetings of each Business Area and to certain committees and councils.
+The Board of Management and Executive Committee have delegated authorities to individual Executive Committee members, to the Operational Review Meeting of Specialty Chemicals and to certain committees and councils.